 - When issuing a birth certificate of a person who has died, the Registry of Births, Deaths and Marriages (BDM) will issue the certificate to the applicant as follows:

-Standard birth certificate – with an annotation that the person is ‘deceased’.
+Legal birth certificate – with an annotation that the person is ‘deceased’.
 This is BDM’s standard practice

 Commemorative birth certificate – without an annotation that the person is deceased.

 - The application must be in accordance with BDM’s Access Policy

 - The reason for BDM including deceased annotations is to prevent fraud and protect individuals’ identity security.

 BDM issues proof of identity documents relating to life events registered in Victoria.
 This includes births and deaths.

 BDM has an obligation to maintain accurate records and high standards of identity security.
 This policy sets out BDM’s policy in relation to: